Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 Translation

-Dynamic Forms Screen Flow Screen Flow + LWC LWC
+Screen Flow + LWC Available Available

 If you’ve localized your custom fields, those translated labels are respected on Dynamic Forms.
 However, localization isn’t supported for labels that you add to components in the same Lightning page. (for example, the label for a tab in the Tabs component).

 Now for LWC.
-Certain base components automatically inherit translations of the associated object’s fields, help text, and validation messages if they’ve been configured in Translation Workbench (for example, lightning-record-form).
+Certain base components automatically inherit translations of the associated object’s fields, help text, and validation messages if they’ve been configured in Translation Workbench (for example: lightning-record-form).

 If you need to introduce novel translatable labels in your code, Custom Labels are still the unsung hero.
 Declare the custom label you need, and then import it into your component from the @salesforce/label scoped module.